Skip to content

 Interface and Operations / Environment Variables

-When users want code to run in a way that reads configurations, in addition to directly writing the configurations in the code, a better approach is to use the "Environment Variables" feature provided by DataFlux Func.
+When users want their code to run by reading configurations, instead of directly writing the configurations in the code, a better approach is to use the "Environment Variables" feature provided by DataFlux Func.

-Using environment variables can prevent exporting sensitive configuration information together when exporting scripts
+Using environment variables can avoid exporting sensitive configuration information along with the script

-In the left sidebar, select the "Environment Variables" tab to display the list of all added environment variables.
+Select the "Environment Variables" tab in the left sidebar to display a list of all added environment variables.

 env-variable-aside.png